parkr/stuff/_posts/2018-01-21-we-should-look-closely-at-what-adam-smith-actually-believed.markdown

 ---

-What we all assume about Adam Smith's seminal contributions to economics is wrong. _The Weath of Nations_ was a "very violent attack ... upon the whole commercial system of Great Britain."
+What we all assume about Adam Smith's seminal contributions to economics is wrong. _The Wealth of Nations_ was a "very violent attack ... upon the whole commercial system of Great Britain."
 That system was the mercantile system.
 A handful of merchants controlled all business endeavors in Great Britain in the late 18th century when Smith was writing.
 There was great